bon-zai/goose/documentation/docs/guides/sessions/smart-context-management.md

 - **Turn**: One complete prompt-response interaction between Goose and the LLM

 ## How Goose Manages Context
-goose uses a two-tiered approach to context management:
+Goose uses a two-tiered approach to context management:

 1. **Auto-Compaction**: Proactively summarizes conversation when approaching token limits
 2. **Context Strategies**: Backup strategy used if the context limit is still exceeded after auto-compaction